Lightning469/Pan-S7-Code/README.md

 trapzd.for - Called in qsimp for numerical integration.

-Originally developed Mikhail Shneider and Xingguo Pan, c.
+This code was originally written by Mikhail Shneider and Xingguo Pan, c.
 2004.
-Theory is described in the following reference:
+The theory is described in the following reference:

 X. Pan, M. N. Shneider, and R. B. Miles, “Coherent Rayleigh-Brillouin scattering in molecular gases,” Phys.
 Rev. A, vol. 69, no. 3, p.
 033814, Mar.
 2004.